-The authors are grateful to Anne Littlewood, Information Specialist with Cochrane Oral Health, for providing peer review comments on the draft search methods.
+The authors are grateful to David E. Tunkel, MD, for clinical peer review of this protocol and to Anne Littlewood, Information Specialist with Cochrane Oral Health, for providing peer review comments on the draft search methods.

-We are also grateful to Dr Richard Rosenfeld for providing editorial sign-off of this protocol.
+We are also grateful to Dr Adrian James for providing editorial signoff of this protocol.